I beg to move,

 To return to Pakistan, an Ahmadi student may not even make it through education.
 In 2008, all Ahmadi students were expelled from a medical college in Faisalabad on the basis of their faith, while a local newspaper printed the headline, “We shall not allow admission in Rawalpindi Medical College of any student guilty of blasphemy”.
 For those young Ahmadis, their education and religion cannot co-exist side by side.

-On leaving education, discrimination and persecution continues for Ahmadis in Pakistan when it comes to applying for a job.
+On leaving education, discrimination and persecution continue for Ahmadis in Pakistan when it comes to applying for a job.
 Even the rumour that someone may be an Ahmadi can destroy their opportunity of employment.
 For example, the civil and military services have placed restrictions on Ahmadis progressing to senior ranks.

 Outside of work and education, the persecution for an Ahmadi in Pakistan is allowed to flourish in wider society.
 When an Ahmadi applies for a passport, they must state their religion by law.
 Anyone who self-identifies as a Muslim is required to take an oath declaring Ahmadis as non-Muslim.
 The reality, therefore, is that no Ahmadi can go to Mecca to perform the Hajj—one of the five sacred pillars of Islam.
 Nowhere else in the world are Muslims required to make such a declaration.
 How can a state be allowed to impose a religion on its citizens in that way?